Hubert de Seguins-Pazzis: Military career

 At the beginning of 1954, he served as chief of staff to Colonel Pierre Langlais, commander of Groupement Aéroporté 2 (GAP 2), (Airborne Group 2).
 When Langlais assumed command of the central sector at Dien Bien Phu on 13 March 1954, he assumed command of GAP 2.
 On 16 April he received a battlefield promotion from major to lieutenant colonel.
 On 23 April he became chief of staff to Colonel Christian de Castries, the nominal commander at Dien Bien Phu.
 He was captured when the garrison at Dien Bien Phu was overrun.
 He survived captivity and was released several months later.

 After recovering from captivity he was assigned to the NATO college and then to the office of the secretary of state for Tunisian and Moroccan Affairs, before attending the École supérieure de guerre from 1955 to 1958.

 He was promoted to colonel and from 1958 to 1960 commanded the 8th Colonial Parachute Regiment in French Algeria.
 Louis Joxe, Minister of State in charge of Algerian affairs appointed him to assist in the negotiations at Évian-les-Bains in early 1962 with representatives of the Provisional Government of the Algerian Republic which led to the Évian Accords, granting Algerian independence.

 From 1963 to 1967, he served as deputy commander of the École supérieure de guerre.
 In 1964 he was promoted to brigadier general.

 In 1967, he took command of the 11th Parachute Division.
 He was promoted to major general in December 1968.
 He served as commander of the French Forces in the Indian Ocean at Madagascar from 1969 to 1971.
 In 1971, with the rank of lieutenant general, he was appointed French representative to NATO and head of the French military mission to the Military Committee of the North Atlantic Council.
 He was transferred to the reserves in December 1974.

 Personal life and family

-He married Marie-Claire-Josèphe-Marcelle-Marguerite Renown (31 July 1933-1 August 2008) on 17 December 1956.
+He married Marie-Claire-Josèphe-Marcelle-Marguerite Renom de La Baume (31 July 1933-1 August 2008) on 17 December 1956.